PhiLhoSoft/Web-Playground/ReadMe.md

 Web-Playground

-Skeleton / experimentation area to explore making / using a Web stack for a simple application.
+Skeleton / experimentation area to explore making / using a Web stack for a simple single-page application.